-The proposed antennas will not be mounted on a PG&E utility pole and painted to match the existing pole blend with surroundings.
+The proposed antennas will not be mounted on building or architecturally significant structure, but rather on a PG&E utility pole.

 3. Where feasible, antennas can be placed directly above, below or incorporated with vertical design elements of a building to help in camouflaging: